jasonwong-lab/LocusMasterTE_paper/README.md

 Containing supplementary information about data used.

 1. Used_SG-Nex_accession_list.xlsx: Excel file contains information about used samples in SG-NEx study with sample ID.
-2. Processed_long_read.xlsx: Links directed to "processed long-read TPM counts" readily used as long-read input in lasTEq.\
+2. Processed_long_read.xlsx: Links directed to "processed long-read TPM counts" readily used as long-read input in LocusMasterTE.\
 6 samples with 5 different cell lines.
 Two HCT116 samples exist generated from our lab and SG-NEx study.